 Given this, the once-bitten-twice-shy "Broadway League" and the "NYC Mayor's Office" (both of which who make the final recommendations on Broadway show closures) are often slow to make a cancellation decision for all Broadway show productions, given the big financial impact to the shows (and the city) and the past inaccuracy for snowfall predictions from the weather services.

-For most Winter storms, Broadway shows will still be performing, but customers that have tickets for shows on this day and have problems travelling to the show, should be able to exchange their tickets if they so choose, for a performance on another day - but they must do this ahead of the show time.
+For most Winter storms, Broadway shows will still perform, but ticket holders who have problems traveling, should be able to exchange their tickets if they so choose, for a performance on another day.
 Straight refunds are a different matter and each show has a different policy, depending on whether the show still plays or not.
 If the show does not play, everyone automatically gets a straight refund without even asking for it.

 Ticket holders should call their point-of-purchase for their show.
 Listed below are the contacts for face value and discounted tickets (Ticket broker numbers are not listed as they are too numerous to mention):